geissdoerfer/bonito/README.md

 plt.show()
 ```

-Run the Bonito protocol on the two charging time traces and plot the resulting connection interval:
+Run the Bonito protocol on the two charging time traces and print the resulting connection interval for every successful encounter:

 ```python
 from neslab.bonito import bonito